 Occupational Safety and Health

-Consistent with its goal to completely avoid occupational injuries at the Company and its contractors, Nippon Shokubai implements occupational safety and health activities to improve working environments, reduce risk factors, and promote the creation of comfortable workplaces.
+Aiming for zero occupational injuries, Nippon Shokubai implements occupational safety and health activities to improve working environments, reduce risk factors, and promote the creation of comfortable workplaces.

 Occupational Safety and Health Policy